 A new wave of therapeutics utilizing RNAi is currently in preclinical and clinical trials.
 This new class of drug compounds and ways to shorten the development process from beginning to end depends on the near-term success of RNAi in vitro and in vivo functional and screening experiments.
 Treating conditions that have not responded to traditional drugs is an exciting avenue enabled by RNAi technologies.
 By utilizing the synergistic effects of small molecules and RNAi therapeutics, pharmaceutical companies are able to reduce toxicity effects while increasing the efficacy of their drugs in danger of failing clinical trials.

-RNAi technology is still fairly new and many laboratories are not setup to perform RNAi screening (do not have necessary equipment or knowledge).
-This is where it is in the best interest of the research group to allow experts from a commercial service aid in the experimental design and execution. siRNA libraries may contain over 50,000 individual oligonucleotide molecules to screen.
-Taking into consideration experimental setup to include replicates, one can easily see that an experiment in one cultured cell line can exceed over 100,000 data points.
+RNAi technology is still fairly new and many laboratories are not setup to perform RNAi screening.
+This is where it is in the best interest of researchers to have experts design and conduct screening experiments. siRNA libraries may contain over 50,000 individual oligonucleotide molecules to screen.
+Experiments may include replicates, and one can easily see that an experiment in one cultured cell line can exceed over 100,000 data points.
 As a result, automation of RNAi screening has been integrated into the workflow to accomplish what most laboratories would take years to accomplish.
-The libraries can be used to screen genes associated with particular phenotypes due to loss-of-function, signaling research, identification of biomarkers, oncology research and a vast array of other biomedical experiments.
+The libraries can be used to screen genes associated with particular phenotypes due to loss-of-function, signaling research, identification of biomarkers, oncology research, and a vast array of other biomedical experiments.